eschulte/shit4climate/scripts/green-new-deal.md

 tags: scripts
 ---

-I'm calling to ask if you will commit to supporting the Green New Deal -- House Resolution 109.
+I'm asking if you will commit to supporting the Green New Deal, House Resolution 109.
 We need a bill of this scope to fight climate change at the scale that scientists know is required to preserve anything close to a livable world, country, state, and city for future generations of Americans and Humanity.

 This crisis demands immediate action.
 Will you commit to making the advancement of this legislation a top priority?